sorokin-e/xiaomi_gdrive/README.md

 5. Put microSD into your camera
 6. Turn on camera
-7. After turnung on a camera use telnet to connect to your camera (login: root, password: 1234qwer):
+7. After turnung on a camera use ssh to connect to your camera (login: root, password: 1234qwer):

   ```
-  telnet/ssh {YOUR_CAMERA_IP_ADDRESS}
+  ssh {YOUR_CAMERA_IP_ADDRESS}
-  Example: telnet 192.168.0.70
+  Example: ssh 192.168.0.70
   ```

 8. Go to the browser
 9. Create your Google Drive application and OAuth keys for Google Drive API (example tutorial: http://www.iperiusbackup.net/en/how-to-enable-google-drive-api-and-get-client-credentials/)